ThiagoSzz/my-compiler/README.md

 ./etapaX
 ```
 > [!TIP]
-> You can run the compiler with an input file by using `./etapaX < filename` (e.g `./etapaX < input.txt`)
+> You can run the compiler with an input file by using `./etapaX < filename` (e.g `./etapaX < input.txt`).

 ### Test

 To test the compiler, you can use the `run_tests.sh` script.
-First, you will need to give executable permissions to it using:
+First, you might need to give executable permissions to it using:

 ```bash
 chmod +x run_tests.sh
 ```
 > [!NOTE]
-> This is only necessary for a linux-based OS/macOS
+> This is only necessary for a linux-based OS/macOS.

 After that, you can run the script using: